hellolingxh/HomeAutomation/rpiboard/README.md

-RPI 4 unable to connect to WiFi. https://www.raspberrypi.org/forums/viewtopic.php?t=247982 There is a conflict between wifi and low screen revolution.
+RPI 4 unable to connect to WiFi. https://www.raspberrypi.org/forums/viewtopic.php?t=247982 There is a conflict between wifi and low screen resolution.

 Had the same problem with Raspi 4B.
 Problem was dependent on screen resolution (!!).